Netricc/expense-tracker/README.md

 # expense tracker app
-simple calc webapp built with react js and tailwind css.
+simple expense tracker built with react and simple css, bases on the react feature [context API](https://react.dev/reference/react/createContext).
 Deployed in Netlify

 ## 🚀 **Getting Started**
 Follow these steps to clone the repository and start coding: